Ir0n2/XdoTool_Menu/README.md

-AutoMata Pipelines + XDoTool Menu
+##AutoMata Pipelines + XDoTool Menu

-Automation for “puppet users” 🧠🤖
+Automation for “puppet users”

 This project is made up of two separate tools that pair together to automate menial, repetitive tasks on a laptop or server—what I like to call a puppet user.

 Think:

-Bots without APIs
+- Bots without APIs

-Automation without writing real code
+- Automation without writing real code

-Turning a machine into a very obedient human
+- Turning a machine into a very obedient puppet

-What Is This?
+#What Is This?

 AutoMata Pipelines and XDoTool Menu are designed to work together to automate almost anything that can be done with a keyboard and mouse.